-Verdant IMAP Advises Open Access Data Centres (OADC) (A WIOCC Group Company) On The Acquisition Of A South African Data Centre Portfolio
+Verdant IMAP Advises Open Access Data Centres (OADC) (A WIOCC Group Company) on the Acquisition of a South African Data Centre Portfolio

-Verdant IMAP ( ) is pleased to announce that it has advised on the acquisition of a portfolio of South African data centre assets from NTT DATA, by Open Access Data Centres (OADC), a subsidiary of WIOCC Group.
+(MENAFN- News.Africa-Wire) JOHANNESBURG, South Africa, February 27, 2026/ -- Verdant IMAP () is pleased to announce that it has advised on the acquisition of a portfolio of South African data centre assets from NTT DATA, by Open Access Data Centres (OADC), a subsidiary of WIOCC Group.

 NTT operate global technology and digital infrastructure platforms, and the assets form part of their South African data centre operations.

-The acquisition strengthens WIOCC Group's position as a multi-regional digital infrastructure provider, expanding its footprint in South Africa while complementing its broader pan-African and international network and connectivity assets.
-The transaction enhances the group's ability to serve its diverse client group, which includes hyperscalers, CDNs, network operators, ISPs, and enterprise clients with scalable, resilient, and carrier-neutral data centre capacity across multiple markets.
+The acquisition strengthens WIOCC G’oup’s position as a multi-regional digital infrastructure provider, expanding its footprint in South Africa while complementing its broader pan-African and international network and connectivity assets.
+The transaction enhances the’group’s ability to serve its diverse client group, which includes hyperscalers, CDNs, network operators, ISPs, and enterprise clients with scalable, resilient, and carrier-neutral data centre capacity across multiple markets.

 The transaction reflects continued investment momentum in African digital infrastructure, underpinned by sustained growth in data consumption, cloud adoption, and increasing demand for neutral, carrier-dense data centre facilities in strategically located markets.